Rigonz/GeographicCentroids/README.md

 The results are included in the files:
 * "country centroids R0.csv"
 * "region centroids R0.csv"

-**Warning**
-The geographic centroid of Russia seems to be wrong, all other countries seem good.
-Will have to look.

 An example of the differences between geographic and demographic centroids, and the displacement of the demographic centroid in the last 20 years can be seen in the repository: [pics](https://github.com/Rigonz/GeographicCentroids/blob/master/pics/).